hellohaptik/docs_haptik/docs/other/supportbot.md

 title: Help
 ---

-Haptik Platform has multiple tools like Conversation Studio, Smart Agent Chat, Intelligent Analytics and Admin Tools.
+Haptik Platform has multiple tools like Conversation Studio, Smart Agent Chat, Intelligent Analytics, and Admin Tools.
 All of these tools have numerous features that help us create complex and sophisticated Conversational AI solutions like IVA.

 But what if you get stuck somewhere or you want to know about a particular feature in more depth.
 To handle these, we have a **Help Section** in place to help you.

 ## Where can you access **Help**?

-You can access the Help Section from all tool pages, i.e. from Home Page, Conversation Studio, Smart Agent Chat, Intelligent Analytics and Admin Tools on the left side bar.
+You can access the Help Section from all tool pages, i.e. from Home Page, Conversation Studio, Smart Agent Chat, Intelligent Analytics, and Admin Tools on the left sidebar.
 You can click on the icon highlighted in the below diagram to open.

 ![SupportBot1](assets/PS1.png)